gormonn/gormonn/README.md

-Experienced developing massive web applications, managing development teams, and contributing to internal startups.
+I am experienced in developing massive web applications, managing development teams, and contributing to internal startups.
 Also experienced in Full-stack Development, contributing to significant projects and conducting research and development.
 Vital skill set in Agile methodologies, JavaScript, TypeScript, React, Redux, Effector, and more.
 Additionally, I have freelanced on various projects.

 # Achievements
 - Completed an extensive B2B web application with 295 screens on 11 pages & acted as the sole developer of the interface.